mddazure/ipv6-web-app/README.md

 3. **DNS Setup**: Traffic Manager profiles have a FQDN (like `ipv6webapp.trafficmanager.net`).
 You can either use that as your service’s CNAME, or you can configure your custom domain to CNAME to the TM profile.

 4. **Health Probing**: Traffic Manager continuously checks the health of endpoints.
 When endpoints are Azure App Gateways, TM uses HTTP/S probes to a specified URI path, to each gateway’s address.
 Make sure each App Gateway has a listener on the probing endpoint (e.g., a health check page) and that health probes are enabled.
-TM will consider an endpoint degraded if probes fail over both IPv4 and IPv6.

 5. **Testing Failover and Distribution**: Test the setup by querying DNS from different geographical locations (to see if you get the nearest region’s IP).
 Also simulate a region down (stop the App Gateway or backend) and observe if Traffic Manager directs traffic to the other region.
 Because DNS TTLs are involved, failover isn’t instant but typically within a couple of minutes depending on TTL and probe interval.